"The English Teacher" follows footsteps of "Weeds," "Nurse Jackie"

 "The producers pretty much left me on my own, which was really great," Zisk said.
 "I feel like I made the movie I wanted to make."

-Being distributed domestically by Cinedigm Entertainment Group and Tribeca Film, "The English Teacher" opens in theatres on May 17.
+Being distributed domestically by Cinedigm Entertainment Group and Tribeca Film, "The English Teacher" opens in theaters on May 17.
 It also can be found on-demand on television.

 (Editing by Chris Michaud and Vicki Allen)